-Making a cash purchase is a blessing for vacant land or property, you are one of the fortunate few, resulting in a simple and fast process for the completion of sale.
+Making a cash purchase for vacant land or property, you are one of the fortunate few, resulting in a simple and fast process for the completion of the sale.

 Unfortunately, most of us are unable to exercise that option.
 However, it is still possible to become proud owners of real estate by securing a loan through one of the Island’s financial institutions.